ONature

 Our History - Milestones

 1967: A Toronto-based insect organization, termed the Toronto branch of the Michigan Entomological Society (MES), is founded by 3 people from the Royal Ontario Museum and one of their spouses.
-The first meeting is held Sept.
-17, 1967 in High Park, Toronto.
-The MES never formally established a Toronto branch.
+An informal organizing meeting of 14 people was held in High Park on Sept.
+17, 1967, and the first official meeting was held on Nov.
+11, 1967 (see the MES newsletter, v.
+13, no. 2, May 1968).
+This group was never formally organized under the constitution of the Michigan Entomological Society but its meetings were reported in the Michigan Entomological Society newsletter.

 1979: We become a member group of Ontario Nature, which is an umbrella organization for naturalists’ groups in Ontario.
 In 2010, our status changes to "provincial partner," reflecting our province-wide interests.